jonegil/gui-with-gio/egg_timer/07_progressbar.md

 ## Feature 2 - State variables

-We mentioned `progress`, a variable that contains state.
+We mentioned `progress`, the variable that contains progress state.
 Another useful state to track is whether or not the start button has been clicked.
 In our app that means tracking if the egg has started to boil.

 ### Code